 1. State in detail the reasons for introduction (include use or purpose).

-See attached application for 1-5.
+Please see Attached Application

 2. Person responsible for the organism (include name, address and phone number).

-3. Location(s) where the organism will be kept and used (include address, or contact and d phone number).
+3. Location(s) where the organism will be kept and used (include address, contact and phone number).

 4. Method of disposition.

-5. Give an abstract of the organism with particular reference to potential im (include impact to plants, animals and humans). pact on the e environment of Hawaii
+5. Give an abstract of the organism with particular reference to potential impact on the environment of Hawaii (include impact to plants, animals and humans).

 I request permission to import the articles as listed on the permit application and further, request that the articles be examined by an authorized agent of the Department of Agriculture upon arrival in Hawaii.

 I agree that I, as the importer, will be responsible for all costs, charges or expenses incident to the inspection or treatment of the imported articles.

 I further agree that damages or losses incident to the inspection or the fumigation, disinfection, quarantine, or destruction of the articles, by an authorized agent of the Department of Agriculture, shall not be the basis of a claim against the department or the inspectors for the damage or loss incurred.

+Signature \\\\\

+(Ann

-Signatu ire(Applicant) Date Apr 1, 2022 https://hdoa.hawaii.gov/wp-content/uploads/2019/08/Plant-and-Non-Domestic-Animal-Quarantine-Non-Domestic-Animal-Import-Rules.pdf
+\ Apr 7, 2022

-- G. Simmons & L. Wells Hawaii Department of Health - D. Smith & C. King Hawaii Department of Land and Natural Resources

-Date:4/1/2022
+https://hdoa.hawaii.gov/wp-content/uploads/2019/08/Plant-and-Non-Domestic-Animal-Quarantine-Non-Domestic-Animal-Import-Rules.pdf

+Date: April 6, 2022